-In the spirit of environmental justice, the TCC Implementation Grant will be concentrated in the Stockton's most disadvantaged neighborhoods, namely those in Downtown and South Stockton.
-Appendix 1, page 57, provides a detailed map of the TCC project area and locations of site-specific projects.
+In the spirit of environmental justice, TCC investments will be concentrated in Stockton's most disadvantaged neighborhoods, namely those in Downtown and South Stockton.
+Appendix 1, page 64, provides a detailed map of the TCC project area and locations of site-specific projects.

-The TCC Implementation Grant will also strengthen the cross-sector partnerships that were formed during the Planning Grant.
-A number of Rise Stockton partners now have funded roles to implement TCC projects and plans, and by extension of those roles, also serve as members of a collaborative stakeholder structure that deals with grant governance and oversight (known locally the Stockton Rising Steering Committee), which meets on a quarterly basis.
+Stockton's TCC Implementation Grants will also strengthen the cross-sector partnerships that were formed during the Planning Grant.
+A number of Rise Stockton partners now have funded roles to implement TCC projects and plans, and by extension of those roles, also serve as members of a Collaborative Stakeholder Structure that deals with grant governance and oversight (known locally the Stockton Rising Steering Committee), which meets on a quarterly basis.
 The oversight body also includes eight paid, part-time positions for residents to contribute to the grant governance process.
-See Appendix 4, page 61, for a full list of Stockton Rising Steering Committee members.
+See Appendix 4, page 68, for a full list of Stockton Rising Steering Committee members.